kostantinos-papadamou/pseudoscience-paper/README.md

 3. An open source library that provides a unified framework for assessing the effects of personalization on YouTube video recommendations in multiple parts of the platform.

 # Installation
+Follow the steps below to install and configure all prerequisites for both the training and usage of the Pseudoscientific Content Detection Classifier (Part 1), and for using our YouTube Audit Framework (Part 2).

 ### 1. Create a Python >=3.6 Virtual Environment
 ```bash